escaparrac/IRL-relay-SRT-RTMP/README.md

 The Ubuntu version used in this guide is the [22.04](https://releases.ubuntu.com/jammy/).
 Version 20.04 should be fine and Debian 10, 11 and 12 should work too.
 The firsts tests were done on a [TurnKey Core Debian 10VM](https://www.turnkeylinux.org/core).

-1 CPU, 1GB of RAM and 8GB of storage should be enough for hosting a couple of servers, but my suggestion would be to have 2GB of RAM at least.
+1 CPU, 1GB of RAM and 8GB of storage should be enough for hosting a couple of relay servers, but my suggestion would be to have 2GB of RAM at least.

 You can use any virtualization app on Windows like VirtuaBox, get a cloud service like Linode or Amazon EC2, install it in your own baremetal server, Raspberry Pi or using virtualization environments like Proxmox.
 In the future I would like to create a dockerized version of this project so it's super easy to run and deploy.